-Consider the possibility of rejection and decide how you are going to deal with introducing a new pet BEFORE you bring the new pet home.
-Think of your current pet’s personality and lifestyle.
-Has this pet always been an “only pet”?
-Has it been well socialized with other animals, perhaps in obedience classes or playgroups?
+Consider the possibility of rejection and decide how you are going to deal with introducing a new pet before you bring the new pet home.
+Think of your current pet's personality and lifestyle.
+Has this pet always been an "only pet"?
+Has it been well-socialized with other animals, perhaps in obedience classes or playgroups?
 If you have serious doubts, decide whether it is really worth it to bring in a new animal.
 If you decide to go ahead, introduce a new dog to the original dog in a neutral setting such as a park, or fenced area where the two dogs have room to maneuver and greet each other in natural dog style.
-Don’t stand too close or keep a tight leash on the dogs as this will agitate the dogs and transmit tension.
+Don't stand too close or keep a tight leash on the dogs as this will agitate the dogs and transmit tension.
 Expect and allow posturing, raised hackles and some minor pushing as long as it is not erupting into a fight.
 Praise both dogs for calm behavior.
-Short, supervised meetings will help the dogs establish their pack order in a neutral, non - threatening environment and should ease the transition to the new home situation for both dogs.
+Short, supervised meetings will help the dogs establish their pack order in a neutral, non-threatening environment and should ease the transition to the new home situation for both dogs.

-A closed door should separate cats for a day, allowed to sniff each other’s scent under the door and get used to each other in this way.
-Trade places with each other after the first day so the cats can sniff the other’s areas.
+A closed door should separate cats for a day, allowing them to sniff each other's scent under the door and get used to each other in this way.
+Trade places with each other after the first day so the cats can sniff the other's areas.
 Watch for territory spraying in male cats, and leg lifting in male dogs!
 Sometimes even neutered males will establish their presence in this manner if not watched.
-Minor hissing skirmishes are to be expected and should be allowed as long as they do not escalate into battle.
+Minor hissing skirmishes are to be expected and should be allowed as long as they do not escalate into a battle.
 Following the introductions, pets should be separated when unsupervised to avoid potentially injurious arguments over territory, toys or dominance.
 Gradually allow more time together until you are sure the pets are completely settled.

 "We're having a baby."

-Now is NOT the time to bring a new dog into the household!!!
-Parents sometimes think that a baby should have a “friend” to grow up with and to be a childhood companion.
-WRONG!!
+Now is not the time to bring a new dog into the household!!!
+Parents sometimes think that a baby should have a "friend" to grow up with and to be a childhood companion.
+Wrong!!
 Infants and toddlers are unable to understand the concept of causing pain to others.
 They grab and grip and chew on anything they can reach, and if that something is a dog or cat they can cause the pet to react with a bite or scratch that injures the child.
 Parents dealing with the stresses of a new baby do not have the time or energy to properly socialize, train and monitor a new dog or puppy.
 Children should be at least 3 years old before a new dog is introduced to the family, or older if the child is very active or difficult to control.
 Dogs should NEVER be left alone with small children and infants.

 "I can't afford to spay / neuter my cat or dog"